bisterix-studio/parley/docs/latest/getting-started/create-dialogue-option-node.md

 1. Create Dialogue Option Nodes using the `Insert` dropdown.
 2. Click on each created Dialogue Node in the graph view to open up the Dialogue Node Editor.
-3. Click the `Save` button in the Parley editor and there we have it!
-Our first dialogue sequence with dialogue options.
+3. Click the `Save` button in the Parley Editor and there we have it!
+Our first Dialogue Sequence with Dialogue Options.
 4. Now connect these Nodes up with other Nodes to continue the Dialogue Sequence with your awesome game writing!
-5. You can test out your Dialogue Sequence by clicking the Test Dialogue Sequence from start button.
+5. You can test out your Dialogue Sequence by clicking the Test Dialogue Sequence From Start Button.

-> [tip]: The order of the Dialogue options is determined by the vertical (or y)
+> [tip]: The order of the Dialogue Options is determined by the vertical (or y)
-> position of the nodes in the Dialogue Sequence graph editor.
+> position of the Nodes in the Dialogue Sequence Graph Editor.
 Developers can
-> therefore influence the order of dialogue options by swapping options around
+> therefore influence the order of Dialogue Options by swapping options around
-> vertically in the editor.
+> vertically in the Editor.